streamlit/docs/content/kb/tutorials/databases/snowflake.md

 ## Install snowflake-snowpark-python

 You can find the instructions and prerequisites for installing snowflake-snowpark-python in the [Snowpark Developer Guide](https://docs.snowflake.com/en/developer-guide/snowpark/python/setup).
-Currently, only python 3.8 is supported.

 ```sh
 pip install snowflake-snowpark-python
 ```

+Particular prerequisites to highlight:

+- Currently, only python 3.8 is supported.
+- Ensure you have the correct pyarrow version installed for your version of snowflake-snowpark-python.
+When in doubt, try uninstalling pyarrow before installing snowflake-snowpark-python.

 ## Add connection parameters to your local app secrets